 Yasamin Sharifi is a sophomore at Yale College, pursuing an undergraduate degree in Environmental Studies.
 She has experience in a number of educational settings with groups of students from differing backgrounds, and is interested in the right to education as a force for sustainable socioeconomic development.

-Please add your name and email address here to stay up to date with Firoz News.
+Please add your name and email address here to subscribe to our newsletter and to stay up to date with Firoz.